matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-hyperchain/dependencies.md

 want to only have CLI tool, you need the `docker-ce` package and you can follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) for Ubuntu.

+Alpine Linux is known to be one of the easiest ways of running Docker.
+You can follow [this guide](https://wiki.alpinelinux.org/wiki/Docker#Installation) for installing Docker in Alpine Linux.

 Installing `docker` via `snap` or from the default repository can cause troubles.

 You need to install both `docker` and `docker-compose`.